Skip to Main Content

 Strategy 4: Search in Published Literature

-Consider searching for research studies utilizing either primary or secondary analyses to see if the data are publicly available; a good place to start is to search in NDSU's Library Databases.
+Data are often linked directly to, or cited in in discipline-specific research publications.
+Consider searching for research studies utilizing either primary or secondary analyses to see if the data are publicly available; a good place to start is with NDSU's Library Databases.

 You can also contact the author(s) and see if they would be willing to share their data with you.